mrgrain/deno-cdk-app/README.md

 ## Not working

 * **Import Map with generic submodules**\
-  Not working with the generic submodules.\
-  Esm.sh will incorrectly ignore the import map and use the package from npm.\
   Built-in npm support fails with error `Failed to resolve the specifier ""aws-cdk-lib/aws-s3"" as its after-prefix portion ""aws-s3"" could not be URL-parsed relative to the URL prefix`.

 * **Use library from `npm:aws-cdk-lib`**\